FPGAwars/icestudio/source/gui.rst

 .. note::

   Double click over *input* and *output* blocks allows to modify the block name.
+Multiple blocks can be created using the `space` separator.
+For example: ``x y z`` will create 3 blocks with those names.
 FPGA I/O ports values are set in the block combo box.
-These values can be set by searching, and also unset by doing click on the cross.
+These values can be set by searching and also unset by doing click on the cross.

 .. hint::